 To have administrative email notifications sent, select the option to send email notifications.
-If notification is desired for system start, check Send a notification email at each startup.
+If notification is desired for system start, select Send a notification email in the event of sever system problems, and optionally:, and then check Send notification e-mail at each startup.
 The following settings need to be configured to use email notifications:

-SMTP Host - Enter the host name for the SMTP server that will be used to mail the notifications.
-This is a mandatory field and must be filled out with a valid host name.
-This host name will be used to send mail by the LISTSERV Maestro component that encounters the problem.
-Make sure to specify a host name that is reachable from all servers running a LISTSERV Maestro component.
+• SMTP Host - Enter the host name running the SMTP server that will be used for the mailing.
+This field is mandatory and must be filled out with a valid host name that can be used to send e-mail notification by the LISTSERV Maestro component that encounters a severe problem.